 CREATE USER magentouser@localhost IDENTIFIED BY 'user_password';

-Finally, grant all privileges to magentouser for magento database.
+Finally, grant all privileges to magentouser for the Magento database.

 GRANT ALL ON magento.* TO magentouser@localhost;